USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Directory path and file name of biogenic NO soil emissions file.
 If INITIAL_RUN is set to N or F, the soil NO emissions file from the previous day’s simulation will be a required input file.

 -   `B3GTS_DIAG [default: False]`<a id=B3GTS_DIAG></a>
-    Write the inline biogenic emissions (mass units) to a diagnostic netCDF output file (B3GTS_S).
+    Write the online biogenic emissions (mass units) to a diagnostic netCDF output file (B3GTS_S).
 Set to Y to turn on; comment out or set to N to turn off.

 -   `B3GTS_S [default: [Output Directory]/CCTM_B3GTS_$CTM_APPL.nc`<a id=B3GTS_S></a>
     Diagnostic output netCDF file of biogenic emissions.
 This variable is ignored if B3GTS_DIAG is set to N.